JcBonassin/Easy-Weather-frontend/Readme.md

 To get the application started you must install Ruby on Rails and sqlite3 on your computer.

-Before running your server, you will need to install the gems and add content to your database manually or you can use the seeds some data:
+Before running your server, you will need to install the gems.

 To install the gems first cd into <a href="https://github.com/JcBonassin/Easy_weather_api_backend"></a> and run the following: